Energy and carbon reduction for Wimbledon

 CSE's Steve Andrews undertook the energy audit and found that significant savings could be made relatively quickly and cheaply.

-The report is not publically available, but below is a summary of key recommendations based on the energy audit and carbon footprinting:
+Below is a summary of key recommendations based on the energy audit and carbon footprinting:

 - Work towards accurate and comprehensive energy data collection from 2010-11 onwards.